 OLD FASHIONED BREAD & BUTTER PICKLE CANNING STEPS

-As stated above, if you are new to canning, be sure to grab our free ebook.
+As stated above, if you are new to canning, be sure to grab our free ebook or visit the tutorial.
 Should you need any further assistance, the “National Center For Home Preservation” website is a wealth of information as well.

 STEP 1: GATHER ALL WATER BATH CANNING EQUIPMENT